 Although the work was challenging, I never felt out of my depth, as from trainees to partners, there was always someone willing to offer their expertise or a helping hand, ensuring I felt involved and understood the cases I was assisting with.

-Nikki Evans, Business and Law (BBLS) at University College Dublin
+Nikki Evans, Associate and former Trainee, Business and Law (BBLS) at University College Dublin